some-natalie/some-natalie/README.md

 # Hi there 👋🏻

 I'm Natalie, an engineer and consultant focused on cybersecurity, developer experience, and enterprise consolidation within a wide array of high-security environments.
-I work at the intersection of technology, people, and regulated industries as a Solutions Architect at [XBOW](https://xbow.com)!
+I work at the intersection of technology, people, and regulated industries as the Public Sector Technical Leader at [XBOW](https://xbow.com)!

 ### 📝 I write about tech, what I'm working on, and what I'm playing with on [my blog](https://some-natalie.dev).
 Here's what I've been up to lately:
 <!-- START_SECTION:latest_posts -->